Arizona's top court revives 19th century abortion ban | Law-Order

 Arizona's top court revives 19th century abortion ban

+The ruling marked the latest legal setback in days for abortion rights, following a ruling last week by the Florida Supreme Court that cleared the way for a Republican-backed law banning abortion after six weeks of pregnancy to take effect.
+At issue in the Arizona Supreme Court case was an 1864 law, enacted before Arizona became a U.S. state that banned abortions except to save the woman's life, and imposed a penalty of up to five years in prison for anyone who performs an abortion.

 Arizona's top court revived a law dating to 1864 on Tuesday that bans abortion in virtual all instances, another setback for reproductive rights in a state where the procedure already was barred starting at 15 weeks of pregnancy.
-The Arizona Supreme Court, whose seven justices all were appointed by Republican governors, ruled in favor of an anti-abortion obstetrician and a county prosecutor who took up defense of the law after the state's Democratic attorney general had declined to so.
+The Arizona Supreme Court ruled 4-2 in favor of an anti-abortion obstetrician and a county prosecutor who took up defense of the law after the state's Democratic attorney general had declined to so.

-Arizona's top court revived a law dating to 1864 on Tuesday that bans abortion in virtual all instances, another setback for reproductive rights in a state where the procedure already was barred starting at 15 weeks of pregnancy.
+Justice John Lopez, who like all of the court's members was appointed by a Republican governor, wrote that to date, the state's legislature "has never affirmatively created a right to, or independently authorized, elective abortion."
+"We defer, as we are constitutionally obligated to do, to the legislature's judgment, which is accountable to, and thus reflects, the mutable will of our citizens," Lopez wrote.

+The fight over abortion access in Arizona is far from over.
+A group of abortion rights advocates last week said it gathered enough signatures to put before voters in November a ballot measure that would enshrine in the state's constitution a right to an abortion until fetal viability.
+Arizona Attorney General Kris Mayes, a Democrat, in a statement called the ruling "unconscionable and an affront to freedom," and stressed that she would not while in her position prosecute any doctor or woman under the "draconian law."

 In March 2022, the governor at the time, Republican Doug Ducey, signed the new law that banned abortion after 15 weeks.
 Like the 1864 statute, it carries a penalty of up to five years in prison for anyone who performs or helps a woman obtain an abortion.
 The U.S. Supreme Court cleared the way for the new law to take effect when it overturned Roe in June 2022.
 A number of states since have enacted Republican-backed abortion restrictions.